• Support MPN

 By Michael T. Klare

 Maybe you thought America’s nuclear arsenal, with its thousands of city-busting, potentially civilization-destroying thermonuclear warheads, was plenty big enough to deter any imaginable adversary from attacking the U.S. with nukes of their own.
 Well, it turns out you were wrong.
-The Pentagon has been fretting that the arsenal
+The Pentagon has been fretting that the arsenal is insufficiently

 Read Full Article